• Skip to primary navigation

 • Fry the puffs in oil until they turn golden brown.
 Remove from oil and place on a paper towel to absorb any excess oil.

-• Transfer the fried puffs onto a plate and dust them with icing sugar.
+• Transfer the fried puffs onto a plate and dust them with powdered sugar.
 These puffs are best served and consumed immediately.

 Nutrition